information

 26.06.070 Electrical Reconnections.

-When a building has been vacant and the power has been off for 6 months, the Director shall inspect the building prior to reconnection of power.
-A reconnection permit fee shall be paid prior to the inspection.
+When a building has been vacant and the power has been off for six months, the City Administrator will inspect the building prior to reconnection of power.
+A reconnection permit fee must be paid prior to the inspection.

 26.06.080 Reinspection.

-A. Access to the work to be inspected is unobtainable or denied upon arrival of the Director; or,
+2. A. Access to the work to be inspected is unobtainable or denied upon arrival of the City Administrator,

-B. Unapproved installation has been covered in a manner which prevents the Director from determining compliance with this Title; or,
+3. B. Unapproved installation has been covered in a manner that prevents the City Administrator from determining compliance with this Title,

-C. Corrections required from a previous inspection have not been completed; or,
+4. C. Corrections required from a previous inspection have not been completed, or

 26.06.090 Inspections in Other Jurisdictions of Custom-Built Electrical Products.

-Electrical products intended for use within the City shall meet the requirements of this Title even when fabricated in another jurisdiction.
-The Director may require in-plant or on-site inspection of the fabricating process to ensure acceptability of the finished fabrication for use within the City.
+Electrical products intended for use within the City must meet the requirements of this Title even when fabricated in another jurisdiction.
+The City Administrator may require in-plant or on-site inspection of the fabricating process to ensure acceptability of the finished fabrication for use within the City.

-Such in-plant or on-site inspection costs as determined by the Director shall be paid by the product fabricator prior to Bureau authorization for product use within the City.
+Such in-plant or on-site inspection costs as determined by the City Administrator must be paid by the product fabricator prior to Bureau authorization for product use within the City.

 Chapter 26.08 Electrical Master Permit (Industrial Plant) Program